ruhani-j/boardventure-boardgame/report.md

 **a.
 How to Play BoardRush**

-• Setup: Choose 2 to 4 players, each with a unique colour, and everyone starts with 100 points.
+- Setup: Choose 2 to 4 players, each with a unique colour, and everyone starts with 100 points.

-• Gameplay: On your turn, spin the spinner to move along the board.
-As you land on squares, keep an eye out for "STOP" these trigger either action or point cards
+- Gameplay: On your turn, spin the spinner to move along the board.
+As you land on squares, keep an eye out for "STOP."
+These trigger either action or point cards.

-• Action Cards tell you to move extra spaces, switch positions or even take another turn.
+- Action Cards tell you to move extra spaces, switch positions or even take another turn.

-• Point Cards adjust your score---some boost your points or double them, while others might knock points off.
+- Point Cards adjust your score---some boost your points or double them, while others might knock points off.
 Your score never goes below zero.

-• Finishing: When you reach the final "FINISH" square, you're done.
+- Finishing: When you reach the final "FINISH" square, you're done.
   Finish order matters: the first player to finish earns 400 bonus points, the second 300, then 200, and 100 for last.

 **b.
 Results**